toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 </p>

 <p style="line-height: 150%;">
-Nothing obviously wrong within these numbers until, eyeballing the full dataset, you notice some familiar films doing quite badly outside the US.
+Nothing obviously wrong within these numbers until, eyeballing the full dataset (or a statistical significant sample of it) you notice some familiar films doing quite badly outside the US.
 </p>

 ```